pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 Which leads us to one of the core programmer's
 principle: *Don't repeat yourself*, <abbr class="initialism">DRY</abbr>.
-When there is some value, some expression or the same piece of code is repeated, a good programmer will name that part and then they will only the name several times.
+When there is some value, some expression or the same piece of code is repeated, a good programmer will name that part and then they will only use the name several times.
 It often happens that the program needs to be changed - either there is a mistake or the task has changed.
 And then, it is easier to make that change only on one place.

 On top of that, clear names makes reading the program much easier: `4 * side` (maybe `squareSide` would be clearer) doesn't need any comment, but `4 * 183` is not clear what the numbers mean.